Hotmoka/hotmoka/tutorial/Takamaka.md

 }
 ```

-You can now package the `blockchain` project and run the class:
+You can now package the `blockchain` project and run the class
+(the `java` invocation command is on a single line):

 ```shell
 $ cd blockchain